 Built upon the former site of Edo Castle—once the largest castle in the world—the Imperial Palace is usually only visible from afar.
-However, you can sign up for a tour of the majestic inner grounds, just make sure to book well in advance through the Imperial Household Agency's website to avoid disappointment.
+However, you can sign up for a tour of the majestic inner grounds.
+Make sure to book in advance through the Imperial Household Agency's website.

-For a more casual visit, head to the Imperial Palace's East Gardens to stroll through meticulously manicured Japanese-style gardens and see the ancient castle walls.
+Head to the Imperial Palace's East Gardens to stroll through meticulously manicured Japanese-style gardens and see the ancient castle walls.
+The gardens are open to the public.
 Runners and cyclists circle the palace regularly; join them if you have the chance.